 How To Store Crock Pot Pulled Pork

-Once cooled, store leftover pulled pork in an airtight container in the refrigerator for up to three days.
+Once cooled, store leftover pulled pork in an airtight container in the refrigerator for up to four days.
 To reheat, add a small amount of liquid (such as water, broth, juice, or sauce) and microwave in short bursts, stirring frequently, until heated through.

 Variations and Substitutions